mjmaenner/screening/README.md

 screening
 =========

-procedures useful for screening for disability
+procedures useful for screening for disability, namely prevalence and variance estimation for two-phase screening studies.